Enter the cumulative incidence rates of the exposed and non-exposed groups into the calculator to determine the risk difference.

 Calculate the risk difference using the formula above.

-A risk difference is the difference in the percentage of people that have a disease in an exposed group and a control group.
+A risk difference is a difference in the percentage of people that have a disease in an exposed group and a control group.